cloudblog004/fantasticfoodies/content/en/posts/1419-recipe-of-quick-healthy-quick-and-easy-chicken-wrap.md

 1. Take 1 garlic powder

-Harissa is the perfect condiment to keep in your fridge for whenever you want to add a little &#34;something&#34; to a dish.
+Harissa is the perfect condiment to keep in your fridge for whenever you want to add a little *something* to a dish.
 Since this Moroccan wrap recipe is all about being quick and easy, let me give you a brief run-down of the recipe process.
 You may see pinwheel wrap sandwiches so often at the store or the quick mart you don&#39;t even realize how easy they are to make at home.
 But this healthy Italian Chicken Wrap sandwich has a few secrets up it&#39;s tortilla that&#39;ll make it so you&#39;ll never want a take-it-with-you lunch any other way again.

 <!--inarticleads2-->

 ##### Steps to make Healthy, quick and easy chicken wrap:

-1. Slice &amp; dice the chicken fillet, avocado, tomato and iceberg lettuce
+1. Slice & dice the chicken fillet, avocado, tomato and iceberg lettuce
 1. Heat wok pan and add wok oil
 1. Season chicken fillet with garlic- and chilipowder
 1. Add chicken to pan and cook until done